Labels: good stuff

 Labels: eurorack modular

-Retro Synth Ads reveal a lot about the history of gearlust.
-Carefully worded vintage ads praise the quality, playability, affordability, versatility, desirability and even sexuality of vintage gear.
-Some ads try to sell dreams of total control, like this Casio CZ-3000 brochure, which also has a weird take on the unlimited possibilities-cliché.
+Retro synth ads are a goldmine for students of the history of gearlust.
+Carefully worded vintage ads praise the quality, playability, versatility, desirability and sexuality of music gear.
+Some ads even sell dreams of total control, like this Casio CZ-3000 brochure, which also has a weird take on the famous infinite possibilities cliché.

 Ultramarine is a deep blue color, made by grinding Lapis Lazuli into a powder.
 During the 14th and 15th centuries, it was worth more than gold and yet it and symbolized humility and holiness.
 The Limbourgh Brothers, three famous painters from Nijmegen, really loved the stuff.
 International Klein Blue also relies heavily on ultramarine.